Pinning-depinning transitions in two classes of discrete elastic-string models in (2+1)-dimensions: Introduction

-where the brackets $\langle \dots \rangle$ is the sample average.
+where the brackets $\langle \dots \rangle$ denote the sample average.
 Many studies have been devoted to the scaling behavior of the QKPZ model in the (1+1)-dimensional case \cite{lee2005depinning,song2007discrete,jeong1999facet,huergo2014dynamic}.
-However, (2+1)-dimensional case is the most physically relevant, for example, after a cubic sponge contacts water surface, the phenomenon that the fluid driven by the capillary force propagates in the sponge could be described by (2+1)-dimensional quenched models \cite{barabasi1995fractal}.
-Therefore, we mainly focus on the pinning-depinning transition of (2+1)-dimensional quenched models in the current work.
+However, the investigation of the (2+1)-dimensional case is not sufficient, despite its physical relevance.
+For instance, when a cubic sponge contacts a water surface, the phenomenon of fluid propagation within the sponge driven by capillary forces, and the phenomenon of {two-dimensional} magnetic domain wall evolving in a disordered {three-dimensional} ferromagnet \cite{Alava1996Disorder} can be described by (2+1)-dimensional models { in the presence of quenched disorder} \cite{barabasi1995fractal}.
+Therefore, we focus on the pinning-depinning transition of the (2+1)-dimensional {discrete models with quenched disorder} in the current work.